 In the final step, fine-tune the amount of sharpening by going back to the Layers palette.
 Move the opacity slider around until you get a final result you’re happy with.

 So, what do you think?
 Here’s my final edit.
 The sharpening adjustments from the High Pass filter boosted the fine detail but the changes might be a little tough to notice because I used a smaller version of the photo.
-You can click the image to make it a little bigger.

 How do you sharpen your photos?

 Do you have any other methods that you like to use to sharpen your photos?